lucas-oma/lucas-oma.github.io/src/content/blog/detr.md

 > - $ b = (x, y, w, h) $ is the ground-truth box
 > - $ \hat{b} $ is the predicted box

-- **Generalized IoU (GIoU) loss**: Encourages better overlap between the predicted and true boxes, even when they don't intersect (aka. helps adjusting the box size).
+- **Generalized IoU (GIoU) loss**: Encourages better overlap between the predicted and true boxes, even when they don't intersect (aka. helps adjusting the box).

 > This combo ensures the boxes are both **precisely located** and **well-aligned** with the actual object shapes:
 > $$